Main

 Mitsui Global Volunteer Program (MGVP)

-Through the Mitsui Global Volunteer Program, we encourage employees to participate in various social contribution activities that lead to solving societal issues.
-The MGVP is a matching gift scheme, under which we donate ¥1,000 for every employee who participates in voluntary activities each year, to NPOs, NGOs, and other organizations.
+Through the Mitsui Global Volunteer Program, Mitsui encourage employees to participate in various social contribution activities that lead to solving societal issues.
+The MGVP is a matching gift scheme, under which Mitsui donates ¥1,000 for every employee who participates in voluntary activities each year, to NPOs, NGOs, and other organizations.

-Since the launch of the program in 2009, we have donated approximately ¥39 million to 10 organizations.
+Since the launch of the program in 2009, Mitsui has donated approximately ¥43 million to 12 organizations.

 Donations